 - For more information about the evaluation of the quality, identity and authenticity of fruit juices, see the Code of Practice developed by the European Fruit Juice Association.
-If you subscribe to this Code of Practice, you will have access to reference guidelines for 25 different fruit and vegetable juices.
+If you subscribe to this Code of Practice or if you become a member of SGF, you will have access to specific reference guidelines and analytical data.

 Belgium, the Netherlands, France, Germany and the United Kingdom offer opportunities for exports of fruit juices.
-In addition to the largest markets, opportunities can be found on the emerging markets of Central and Eastern Europe as well as on growing markets such as Poland and Belgium.
+In addition to the largest markets, opportunities can be found on the emerging markets of Central and Eastern Europe as well as on growing markets such as Poland.

 Import of fruit juices continues to increase slowly to Europe